 Thank you, as always, for joining me for this Monthly Economic Update for April 2017.
 I encourage you to make sure you’re speaking to your advisor to make sure that your portfolio is aligned with what you need your money to do.

 We are more than happy to have that conversation with you and build a relationship around developing your future.
-Feel free to give us a call at 913-393-100 or fill out the form below to get started today.
+Feel free to give us a call at 913-393-100 or schedule a complimentary consultation below to get started today.

 Looking forward to seeing you soon.